 The Company has a committed, unsecured line of credit agreement with Bank of Montreal, under which the Company may borrow up to \$75,000,000.
 This credit facility provides short-term funding of margin to commodity exchanges as necessary.
-The credit facility expires on April 1, 2022, and is subject to annual review.
+The credit facility expires on March 31, 2023, and is subject to annual review.
 These borrowings are payable on demand.

 The continued availability of this credit facility is subject to the Company's financial condition and operating results continuing to be satisfactory as set forth in the agreement.
-Borrowings under the credit facility bear interest at the Base Rate, as defined, plus 2.00%, which was 5.25% as of March 31, 2021.
+Borrowings under the credit facility bear interest at the Base Rate, as defined, plus 2.00%, which was 5.50% as of March 31, 2022.
 The agreement contains financial covenants related to the Company's tangible net worth, excess net capital, and maximum allowable net loss over a trailing twelve month period, as defined.
-The Company was in compliance with these covenants throughout the fiscal year, including as of March 31, 2021.
+The Company was in compliance with these covenants throughout the fiscal year, including as of March 31, 2022.
 Unused portions of the margin line require a commitment fee of 0.50% on the unused commitment.
-There were no borrowings outstanding under this credit facility at March 31, 2021.
+There were no borrowings outstanding under this credit facility at March 31, 2022.

 During the next twelve months, the Company's committed credit facility is scheduled to expire.
+The Company intends to renew this facility.
 While there is no guarantee that the Company will be successful in renewing this agreement as it expires, the Company believes it will be able to do so.

 The Company has a secured, uncommitted loan facility, under which the Company may borrow up to \$75,000,000, collateralized by commodity warehouse receipts, to facilitate U.S. commodity exchange deliveries to its clients, subject to certain terms and conditions of the credit agreement.
 Borrowings under the credit facility bear interest at the Fed Funds Rate, as defined, plus 2.5%.
 There are no commitment fees related to this credit arrangement.
-There were no borrowings outstanding under this credit facility at March 31, 2021.
+There were no borrowings outstanding under this credit facility at March 31, 2022.

-The Company has a secured, uncommitted loan facility under which it may borrow short-term funding of proprietary and client securities margin requirements, subject to certain terms and conditions of the agreement.
+The Company has a secured, uncommitted loan facility under which it may borrow for short-term funding of proprietary and client securities margin requirements, subject to certain terms and conditions of the agreement.
 The uncommitted amount available to be borrowed is not specified, and all requests for borrowing are subject to the sole discretion of the lender.
 The borrowings are secured by first liens on Parent owned marketable securities or client owned securities which have been pledged to the Parent.
 The amounts borrowed under the facility are payable on demand.
-There were no borrowings outstanding under this credit facility at March 31, 2021.
+There were \$68,000,000 of borrowings outstanding under this credit facility at March 31, 2022.

-The Company has a secured, uncommitted loan facilities under which it may borrow up to \$100,000,000 for short-term funding of proprietary and client securities margin requirements, subject to certain terms and conditions of the agreement.
-The borrowings are secured by first liens on Parent owned marketable securities or client owned securities which have been pledged to the Parent.
-The amounts borrowed under the facilities are payable on demand.
-There were no borrowings outstanding under this credit facility at March 31, 2021.
+The Company has a secured, uncommitted loan facility under which it may borrow up to \$100,000,000 for short-term funding of proprietary and client securities margin requirements, subject to certain terms and conditions of the agreement.
+The borrowings are secured by first liens on Company-owned marketable securities or client owned securities which have been pledged to the Company.
+Amounts borrowed under the facilities are payable on demand.
+There were no borrowings outstanding under this credit facility at March 31, 2022.